-Flying Saucer UFO Revealed In Melting Antarctica Ice, According To UFO Hunters [Video]
+Flying Saucer UFO Revealed In Melting Antarctica Ice, According To Alien Hunters [Video]

 Similarly, the former U.S. astronaut Buzz Aldrin, 86, visited Antarctica despite advanced old age because of excitement after learning that melting ice was revealing hidden treasures of alien technology long buried under thick ice sheets, according to conspiracy theorists.

-The Russian Patriarch Kirill of Moscow also visited a Russian Antarctica outpost on February 18, not to see the penguins, as claimed officially, but to see the remains of ancient alien civilization exposed by melting ice sheets, ET chasers claimed.
+The Russian Patriarch Kirill of Moscow also visited a Russian Antarctica outpost on February 18, not to see the penguins as claimed officially, but to see the remains of ancient alien civilization exposed by melting ice sheets, ET chasers claimed.

 [Featured Image by Carlos Romeros/Shutterstock]